-Green ton helps Mumbai move into IPL play-off spots
+Mumbai reach IPL play-offs as Bangalore beaten

 What is the IPL play-off schedule?

-That will see Gujarat Titans, as the group-stage winners, facing Chennai Super Kings in Qualifier 1.
+That will see Gujarat Titans, as the group-stage winners, facing runners-up Chennai Super Kings in Qualifier 1.
 The winner of that game will go into the final on Sunday, 28 May.

-Wednesday will see Lucknow Super Giants take on the fourth-placed team - either Mumbai or RCB - in the Eliminator, with the loser going out.
+Wednesday will see third-placed Lucknow Super Giants take on five-time champions Mumbai Indians in the Eliminator, with the loser going out.

-The winner of the Eliminator will face the loser of Qualifier 1 on Friday in Qualifier 2 for the second place in the final.
+The winner of the Eliminator will then face the loser of Qualifier 1 on Friday in Qualifier 2.

+Whoever wins that will face the winner of Qualifier 1 in the final on Sunday.

 - The rise and fall of the jeweller-turned-criminal: Listen to Gangster: The Story of John Palmer